billywade/resume/markdown/resume-master.md

 		+ I develop Grok queries and Python scripts to parse log data and work closely with the DevOps team to provide world-class data analysis and visualization to our clients along with excellent customer service.
 		<!-- + I provide level I help-desk support for our customers.
 		+ Skills: Software troubleshooting, network security -->
+     + Intern - The Blyth Institute
+        + I applied the concept of Generalized Information, developed at The Blyth Institute, to practical problems in machine learning, including identifying potential datasets to utilize for testing, identifying the machine learning platforms/algorithms to use for testing, working with the institute to establish active information measurement methodologies within those platforms and algorithms, working with the institute to establish a methodology of model size assignment within those platforms and algorithms, and testing machine learning models in Ruby to determine if Generalized Information is able to successfully identify valid models.
      + Computer Technician - Oklahoma State University Institute of Technology <!--- Oklahoma State University Institute of Technology, May 2018 - Present-->
 	    + I was the primary IT technician for the student body of OSUIT.
 I analyzed, troubleshooted, and implemented solutions to maintain an extensive, school-wide network and provide on-site troubleshooting for hundreds of students and faculty members campus-wide.
 		<!-- + I was the first line of technical support for the entire student body of OSUIT. -->

-	 + Customer Service Representative  -Family Video
-	 	+ Kept up-to-date knowledge on inventory, met or exceeded required sales and customer service metrics, maintained an organized salesfloor.
-Provided basic troubleshooting <!-- people would come in with scratched DVDs and I'd clean them, I'd help them with their phones there if they asked, and I fixed the printer and DVD cleaners if needed -->and excellent customer service.

 *Projects*